Top Things to Do in Marseille

 Of course, nowadays, these buildings have mostly become restaurants, shops, and offices.
 However, they still represent their former greatness and the city of Marseille.
 This street starts from “Old Port” and is expanding and approaching the Réformés Canebière subway station.

 Walking up to Basilique Notre-Dame de la Garde

 This church is one of the most famous temples in Marseille, located on top of a hill with a view of the city and the sea, and is easily accessible by bus.
 Since walking up this hill may tire you, you can use the buses that pass every twenty minutes from Vieux Port and take you to the church.
-Visiting the church is free and in addition to its great view, the interior design and especially its mosaics, as one of the beautiful sights of Marseille, will be attractive and pleasant for you.
-Having a walk to this church makes it one of life-changing things to do in Marseille.
-This church is located on Rue Fort du Sanctuaire.
+Visiting the church is free, and in addition to its great view, the interior design and especially its mosaics, as one of the beautiful sights of Marseille, will be attractive and pleasant for you.
+Having a walk to this church makes it one of the life-changing things to do in Marseille.
+This church is on Rue Fort du Sanctuaire.

 Taking Pictures in The Old Port (Vieux Port)

 The Vieux Port (Old Port) is probably the most important part of Marseille, Where all the tourists can take pictures, eat fish and seafood, watch the boats, or ride the carousel.
 This part of the old town of Marseille is a great place where all the main attractions of the city pass, so it’s definitely worth a visit.
 This port is especially spectacular and exciting during the summer evenings, so if you are in Marseille at that time, be sure to go to Port View from dusk to early night to see the beautiful views of the surrounding area.

 Having a Look inside Cathédrale La Major